 But, when it comes to keeping users engaged with your website, it’s about more than just great usability and visual performance.
 If you’re not keeping potential leads hooked, maybe it’s time you address your manufacturing content strategy.

 Before we delve into how you can decrease your bounce rate, we need to make sure we’re on the same page as to why you should care in the first place.

 Your website’s bounce rate indicates the number of viewers who visited to your website, but left before viewing any other pages.
 It’s the digital equivalent of walking into a store for one item, not liking the display by the front door, and leaving without looking at any other merchandise.
 In addition to indicating potential leads aren’t happy with your site, a high bounce rate can negatively impact your search engine ranking.

-While you’re always going to have a bounce rate, it’s ideal to stay between 26 to 70 percent.
+While you’re always going to have a bounce rate, it’s ideal to stay under 70 percent.
 While blog posts are generally going to err on the higher end of the spectrum, they should not be over 90 percent.

 If you owned a company that sold rural farming equipment in the midwest, would you buy ad space in Time Square?
 Probably not.
 Why?
 Because most of the folks hanging out in the middle of a bustling Northeastern metropolis probably aren’t planning to purchase a harvesting tractor in Iowa.